Postman-Student-Program/hacktoberfest21-website-starter/README.md

 ### Need help?

 Get help in the Postman Student Community Discord server!
-Ask questions in the `Hacktoberfest > #website` channel, or join us at Office Hours.
+Ask questions in the `#hacktoberfest-frontend` channel, or join us at Office Hours.